Boiler Service Cost

 Electric Boiler Service Cost

-Like oil and gas boilers, electric boilers should have an annual service to ensure they're operating safely and efficiently.
+As with oil and gas boilers, it's recommended to have electric boilers serviced annually to ensure they're operating safely and efficiently.

 a heating engineer opening up the front of a UK boiler

-This is also a regular opportunity for a professional to identify any small issues before they develop into more serious problems that are expensive to deal with.
+For electric boilers, servicing them every year isn't a legal requirement but it does provide a regular opportunity for a professional to identify any minor issues before they develop into something more serious.

 Amongst other things, they'll also check that the built-in safety features are working correctly and check for other common problems (e.g., limescale or water pressure problems).